comick/tonio/README.md

 Getting started from source
 ===========================

-This is guiding through getting started from sources.
 If you want to get started from pre-built images, take a look to the [wiki Quick Start page](https://github.com/comick/tonio/wiki/Quick-Start).

 Supported hardware
 ------------------